-Despite being so useful, you will likely find a good number of backpacks lingering on the wall in several people’s homes.
+Despite being so useful, you will likely find many backpacks lingering on the wall in several people’s homes.
 This is probably because these bags are old and serve no purpose again.
 The idea of what to do with these old backpacks is quite far from a lot of people.
 Though some of these old backpacks are no longer their right color, size, or style, they are quite functional, and there are a whole number of things you can choose to do with these backpacks.

 However, for the benefit and the safety of your environment and that of the general society, you must choose to do the right thing with these backpacks.
 Recent research shows that 85% of old backpacks end up in landfills, and they occupy about 5% of landfill spaces.